borball/ansible-haproxy/README.md

       - localhost
       - CA-00001205
     service: lb_service1 # used as name of systemd
+    mode: http # (optional) http or tcp, default is http
     frontend: # can have multiple frontend
       - 192.168.1.200:8080
       - 172.10.1.200:8080